technoknol/Zend-2-Login-Access-Control-Demo/README.md

 Three entities have been created: *Client*, *Order* and *OrderLine*.
 There is a one-to-many relationship between clients and orders, and another one-to-many relationship between orders and order lines.
 Some basic functionalities to add or delete entities have been implemented too.

+A local SQLite3 database called `demo.db` is created (if missing) to persist data.

 ## Testing